tykisgod/Data-Viz-Proj/presentation/PRESENTATION_TRANSCRIPT.md

 - Additional information when mouse over satellites

-## Slide 16 - Third: Pie chart: Satellites of countries

-- Show ratio of each country's satellites
-- Additional information when mouse over satellites

-## Slide 17 - Third: Line chart: Trend of Lauching Satellites
+## Slide 16 - Third: Line chart: Trend of Lauching Satellites

 - Show trend of lauching satellites in years
 - Additional information when mouse over line

-## Slide 18 - Third: Line chart: Trend(country part)
+## Slide 17 - Third: Line chart: Trend(country part)

 - Show trend of lauching satellites in years for each country
 - Additional information when mouse over line

+## Slide 18 - Third: Pie chart: Satellites of countries

+- Show ratio of each country's satellites
+- Additional information when mouse over satellites

-## Slide 19 - Third: Bar chart: Launch site
+## Slide 19 - Third: Bar chart: tpye of satellite

-- Show number of satellites launched by each launch site
+- Show number of satellites launched by each type of satellite
 - Additional information when mouse over line

-## Slide 20 - Third: Bar chart: Top 10 Launch site
+## Slide 20 - Third: Bar chart: Top 10 Launch tpye of satellite

-- Show number of satellites launched by Top 10 launch site
+- Show number of satellites launched by Top 10 type of satellite
 - Additional information when mouse over line

   ​